HiiiXinyiii/Bibliographic_Data_Management/get_metadata/README-GetMetadata.md

 ## Basic Code Logics

-1. Select the documents that you want to fetch metadata (Can be multiple documents)
+1. Select the documents that you want to fetch metadata in DEVONthink (Can select multiple documents)
-2. Export the PDF to local
+2. Export the PDF from DEVONthink to local file system
 3. Convert PDF into PNG (image type)
-4. Process PNG, i.e. crop
+4. Extract content from PNG
+    1. Crop PNG into several parts
-5. Query Google CV API to OCR the image and get the content
+    2. For each part, query Google CV API to OCR the image and get the content
+    3. Concat the content
-6. Query the OpenAI GPT API to extra the content
+5. Query the OpenAI GPT API to extract the content
+    - Ask GPT about metadata

 ## Usage